The Construction Labor Shortage: What the Data Says and What to Do About It

 The Real Cost: Economic Impact on Projects and Business

-The skilled labor shortage in construction costs the residential sector approximately $10.8 billion annually.
-That figure— calculated by NAHB's Home Builders Institute— includes $2.663 billion in higher carrying costs and $8.143 billion in lost single-family home production.
+The skilled labor shortage in construction costs the residential sector approximately $10.8 billion annually7.
+That figure— calculated by NAHB's Home Builders Institute7— includes $2.663 billion in higher carrying costs and $8.143 billion in lost single-family home production.
 In practical terms: roughly 19,000 homes that don't get built each year.

 Note: NAHB figures represent the residential construction sector specifically.

 Wages keep climbing.
-The average construction wage now sits at $39.69 per hour, 8.9% higher than the average private sector wage.pdf).
-Seven out of eight firms.pdf) have raised base pay to attract workers.
-And 45% of firms still experienced project delays.pdf) despite paying more.
+The average construction wage now sits at $39.69 per hour, 8.9% higher than the average private sector wage1.pdf).
+Seven out of eight firms1.pdf) have raised base pay to attract workers.
+And 45% of firms still experienced project delays1.pdf) despite paying more.

 That tells you something important.
 You can't simply outbid the shortage.
 Wages alone aren't solving it.